Our Instant Nail strips

 Dry fit the Instant Nail.
 You're going to apply all of our nails to only about 1/2 to 3/4 of the nail plate.
 That's all you need for good adherence.
 The nail should lay flat at the front part of your natural nail, with the tip following the natural downward angle of the nail.
 Apply so that there is no gap at the front of the nail.

 IMPORTANT TIP: By applying the Instant Nail to the front of the natural nail, the angle will result in a more natural feel, tone and response.
-As the natural nail has a tendency to start curving a bit downward as it gets towards the front of the nail, this natural downward tendency will be continued.
-Line up the nail, apply it so that there is no gap at the tip, press and hold.
-Let it set, then glue down the rest of the nail.
-Apply the nail as flat as you can against your nail plate to avoid any "tenting" at the middle of the nail.
-As you apply the Instant Nail to the front part of your natural nail, the back of the Instant Nail will come up off the back of the nail plate, which is fine.
+As the natural nail usually has a tendency to start curving a bit downward as it gets towards the front of the nail, this natural downward tendency will be continued.
+Line up the nail and apply it so that there is no gap at the tip of the nail where the two nails meet.
+As you apply the Instant Nail to the front part of your natural nail, the back of the Instant Nail may come up off the back of the nail plate, which is fine.
 You can trim off the excess after application.
+Feel free to experiment with the nail angle a bit to see the difference in tone you'll get, and to determine your optimum tone.

 Apply a small drop of glue to the front, center of your natural nail.
 At this point your objective is to establish the proper angle and to set the nail at this angle.
 Apply the nail so that there is no gap at the front of the nail.